 Is it worth to visit Veles?

-Veles might not be one of the most interesting cities in Macedonia but it is definitely worth a visit.
+Veles might not be one of the most interesting cities in North Macedonia but it is definitely worth a visit.

 If you like funky architecture from the times of Yugoslavia you will definitely appreciate Kosturnica.
 Other attractions of the city make it worthwhile too.
-Not to mention the location – together with Krusevo, this is probably the most beautifully located city in Macedonia.
+Not to mention the location – together with Krusevo, this is probably the most beautifully located city in North Macedonia.

 Together with Pristina (Kosovo) and Tetovo, Veles is probably the easiest day trip from Skopje – even visiting Matka Canyon can be more challenging.
 Once you run out of things to do in Skopje you should definitely consider visiting Veles!